 Consider creating a custom test flow in the following scenarios:

-4. Disregard any detected plugins and instead click on Start from scratch
+4. Disregard any detected plugins and instead click on Custom Flow

 5. Enter a descriptive name for the test flow (e.g., “Custom LMS Registration Test”)